HollyKArnold/phyloguidesR/README.md

-Well, now that we’ve made a phylogenetic tree, we are ready to import the tree back into R. If subsequent analyses rely on a rooted tree, a common method when we don’t quite know the best root sequence is to perform [midpoint rooting](https://www.ebi.ac.uk/training/online/courses/introduction-to-phylogenetics/what-is-a-phylogeny/aspects-of-phylogenies/root/).
+Well, now that we’ve made a phylogenetic tree, we are ready to import the tree back into R. If subsequent analyses rely on a rooted tree, a common method chosen when the root isn’t known a-priori is [midpoint rooting](https://www.ebi.ac.uk/training/online/courses/introduction-to-phylogenetics/what-is-a-phylogeny/aspects-of-phylogenies/root/).
 In the case of midpoint rooting we simply choose the root as the midpoint between the two longest branches.
 An assumption of this is that